antfu/vite-dynamic-import-polyfill-example/README.md

 # vite-dynamic-import-polyfill-example

-This is an example repo demosturates the configurations of [GoogleChromeLabs/dynamic-import-polyfill](https://github.com/GoogleChromeLabs/dynamic-import-polyfill) with Vite v2.3.x.
+This is an example repo demosturates the configurations of [GoogleChromeLabs/dynamic-import-polyfill](https://github.com/GoogleChromeLabs/dynamic-import-polyfill) with [Vite v2.3.x](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md#230-2021-05-11)

 ## Procedures

-You can follow these setup to install it manually in your project:
+You can follow this setup to install it manually in your project:

 Install [dynamic-import-polyfill](https://github.com/GoogleChromeLabs/dynamic-import-polyfill)